adjtomo/seisflows/docs/index.rst

 - checkerboard

-See these :doc:`instructions <instructions_remote>` for downloading and running inversions on any laptop, desktop, or cluster.
+See these :doc:`instructions <instructions_remote>` for downloading and running inversions.

+The examples above can be run on most any laptop, desktop, or cluster.
+For more information about running on these systems, see `here <http://seisflows.readthedocs.org/en/latest/instructions_remote.html#run-checkerboard-test-in-parallel>` and  `here <http://seisflows.readthedocs.org/en/latest/manual/manual.html#system-interfaces>`.

+We are working, on making more examples available for download.
+Once you are familiar with the operation of the package, it is usually fairly straightforward to create inversion examples of your own.

 Documentation